July 22-27, 2018

-Students in this workshop/class use techniques developed at the end of the Iconoclast period (before the year 1000 A.D.), in which, through a gradual, step by step process, each will sees a face gradually emerge from the darkness, a face glowing with an internal light.
+Students in this annual workshop/class use techniques developed at the end of the Iconoclast period (before the year 1000 A.D.), in which, through a gradual, step by step process, each will sees a face gradually emerge from the darkness, a face glowing with an internal light.
 Artistic experience and painting skills are not prerequisites.
 The willingness to let go and trust are much more important for this prayerful activity.
 In fact, painters are said to be “writing,” rather than “painting” the icon.

 Icons will be made using the traditional materials of egg tempera and gold leaf on gessoed panels.
 Beginners may write the icon of the Holy Face, while returning students will have other choices.
 In the past, these choices have included an icon of the nativity, and icons of the Archangel Gabriel, the Archangel Michael, and St. Stephen.